wanatpj/h_blind/README.md

 -1 0.5 0
  0 0.5 0
  </pre>
 And so on.
-The code for reinforcing by edge:
+The pseudo code for reinforcing by edge:
 <pre>
 def update(u, v, delta):
   change watermark[u] and watermark[v], so that